BDBC-KG-NLP/Generating-Chinese-Ci_AAAI2019/README.md

 Training the model:(in the base directory)

 ```
-1、modify the parameters in config.py.
-Change the parameter is_train from the default False to True
+1、modify the parameters in config.py.change the parameter is_train from the default False to True
 2、python main.py
 ```